The HKPCA Show revealed just how far robotics for the PCB shop has come.

 Equally impressive is seeing what’s new.
 These days the really groundbreaking concepts, equipment and materials seem to be first launched anywhere but in North America, more often than not in Asia.
 While walking the aisles of the HKPCA Show in December and drooling over the multitude of opportunities to invest the capital dollars I wish I had, on equipment not available back home, I observed some interesting and definitely new equipment that was being described in a decidedly old way as robotics.

 Now robotics in itself is not really a new category.
 As marketing people are known to sometimes do, however, they describe some of the robotics in adjectives that capture the imagination.
-One pitch I especially liked was for equipment “on the cusp of artificial intelligence.”
+One company I especially liked went so far as to call its equipment “on the cusp of artificial intelligence.”
 Not to take anything away from the marketing folks, but I could describe much of my old equipment, and even older employees the same way: “on the cusp” of artificial, or some other type, of intelligence!
 The evolution of robotics has progressed to a point where there are some interesting and very useful capabilities that now seem, for the first time ever, in reach.